Statute of Limitations for Crimes in Spain (Deadlines 2026)

 - Crimes against humanity and genocide.

-- Offenses against protected persons and property in armed conflict.
+- Offences against protected persons and property in armed conflict.

 - Terrorism (if it caused a person's death).

-For these offenses, you can be prosecuted even 50 years later.
+For these offences, you can be prosecuted even 50 years later.

 The court does not apply the statute of limitations "just because".
 It has to be invoked, proven and fought for.
-As defense lawyers we:
+As defence lawyers we:

 - Analyse the exact date of the events.